keyboard_arrow_up

 Fibre Seal Rings

-Die cut, water-jet cut, or formed gaskets or rings that provide a seal between two surfaces.
+Die-cut, water-jet cut, or formed gaskets that seal the connection between two surfaces.

 Flange Gaskets